bregman-arie/sre-checklist/README.md

     - At this step you'll be mainly focused on making sure you and the team are able to respond to any issue raised
     - Slowly you'll automated processes, fixes and move towards step 2
   - [ ] Step 2: Automation: SRE is moving towards automation and self-service.
 Providing tooling, documentation, etc.
+    - In this step you focus on building the mindset of automating fixes, documenting what the team and others parties in the organization should be aware of
+    - This step is probably the most long one.
+Don't expect to achieve it in short time, just make sure you have consistent progress towards next step
   - [ ] Step 3: Product: SRE is focused on improving the product itself - reliability, performances, etc.
+    - Congratulations.
+Processes are automated, you respond quickly to issue, .., you are living the dream.
+Now you can go deeper and focus on the product itself
+    - This not for everyone but definitely a feasible step and one to aspire for
 - [ ] Keep learning ALL THE TIME
   - [ ] Learn how others are doing it!
     - https://github.com/upgundecha/howtheysre - so many good examples!